fluiddyn/fluidsimfoam/doc/tuto_phill.myst.md

 for the flow over Periodic Hill.
 In a brief simulation, we'll demonstrate how it may be utilized.

-## Run a simulation by executing a script
+## Run simulations by executing a scripts

 There are three different geometeries available for this solver.
 We will run the simulation by executing these three scripts: